DUI Formal Review Hearing

 - Breath Test:

-- If you took the breath test then you will suffer a 12-month suspension with a 12-month hard suspension.
+- If you took the breath test, you would suffer a 12-month suspension (with no option to obtain a business purpose-only license).

 - DUI Refusal without a Prior Refusal:

-- If you refused the breath test and if all prior offenses were after a breath test, then you will suffer a 12-month suspension with a 12-month hard suspension.
+- If you refuse the breath test and all prior offenses were after a breath test, you will suffer a 12-month suspension with a 12-month hard suspension.

 - DUI Refusal with a Prior Refusal: